See also the BBC's episode guide.

 - "Galaxy 4" (4 episodes, only episode 3 known to survive)

-- "Mission to the Unknown" (1 episode, missing; only story to not feature the Doctor)
+- "Mission to the Unknown" (1 episode, missing but remade in live-action; only story to not feature the Doctor)

 - "The Myth Makers" (4 episodes, all missing)

 - "The Daleks' Master Plan" (12 episodes, only 2, 5 and 10 known to survive.
-The Christmas episode is the only one confirmed to be irretrievably lost, in all likelihood)
+The Christmas episode is the only one that is irretrievably lost, in all likelihood)

 - "The Massacre of St Bartholomew's Eve" (4 episodes, all missing; title commonly shortened to "The Massacre")